jacoboreore/assessments/README.md

 4. Technical details and USER MANUAL

+This project will be a runnable jar, the execution take one single parameter from commmand line:

+-> the path for the a_jacob_sample,txt, pay_by_day.txt.
+Described below.

+Typically this path will be C:/jacob as the pom.xml shows.

 The project was made to be fully configurable.
 It means, the hours range and values could be changed.
 You will need to INSTALL the project again in case of changes.